ashkreli/ros_orientation/turtlesim_pid_ctrl/README.md

 # **HOW TO:** Creating PID Controlled Location Seeker Simulation with ROS2 and Turtlebot
-###**Step-by-step explanation**
+### **Step-by-step explanation**

-Note: this assumes that from the published ROS2 tutorials all of the beginner and intermediate tutorials were complete.
+Note: this assumes that from the published ROS2 tutorials all of the 'beginner' and 'intermediate' tutorials were complete.

 ## 1. Configure the environment and create a workspace: